-First you should know that there are some differences between the different social networks in the way that they handle content.
+There are some differences between the different social networks in the way that they handle content.
 Content appears differently in terms of formatting for example.
 You should take these into account when creating your social posts.
 In general all the social networks are very focused on visual imagery so using some shareable images in your content is a great start and will result in more reach and engagement.

-Twitter only allows you 140 characters limit for your posts so you have to be smart about the way you write your copy.
-Both Facebook and Google+ allow longer copy so there is more room to play with.
-Google+ even allows you to do slight text formatting like bolded font and numbered lists.
 Each platform also has different type of audience, different expectations and even timings so optimizing for individual network is key in getting the most out of it.
 I have included links to my guides on the platforms that I work with throughout this article so do take a look and learn more about each of the platforms.

 Tasks I always do

 - Tweet.
 One of the first things I do is to tweet out the headline and the link to my Twitter followers to make them aware of the new post.
 Many times I also include an image as that seems to get more attention.
 See more on my Twitter strategy and how you can get more followers.